MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 - Office 365 eDiscovery supports full-text search for these files.
 Data Loss Prevention (DLP) policies support content in these files.

 > [!NOTE]
-> If encryption hasn't been applied with a cloud-based key but an on-premises key, a key management topology often referred to as "hold your own key" (HYOK), the SharePoint behavior for processing the file contents doesn't change.
+> If encryption has been applied with on-premises key, a key management topology often referred to as "hold your own key" (HYOK), or by using [Double Key Encryption](double-key-encryption.md), the SharePoint behavior for processing the file contents doesn't change.
 >
 > The SharePoint behavior also doesn't change for existing labeled and encrypted files in SharePoint.
 For these files to benefit from the new capabilities, they must be either downloaded and uploaded, or edited after you run the command to enable sensitivity labels for SharePoint and OneDrive.
 SharePoint can then process these files.
 For example, they will then be returned in search and eDiscovery results.